-Dr. Brian De Muth practices adult orthopedic reconstructive surgery.
-He accepts United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
-Dr. De Muth attended Albert Einstein College of Medicine of Yeshiva University and then went on to complete his residency at Montefiore Medical Center.
-His hospital/clinic affiliations include Harford Memorial Hospital and Union Hospital Health System.
+Dr. Brian De Muth specializes in adult orthopedic reconstructive surgery.
+Dr. De Muth graduated from Albert Einstein College of Medicine of Yeshiva University.
+For his residency, Dr. De Muth trained at Montefiore Medical Center.
+He honors United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
+His professional affiliations include Harford Memorial Hospital and Union Hospital Health System.

 Clinical interests: Sports Health, Replacement Arthroplasty

-Dr. Bijoy Ghosh is an orthopedics/orthopedic surgery and sports medicine specialist in Elkton, MD and Chestertown, MD.
-He graduated from Seth G.S.
+Dr. Bijoy Ghosh's specialties are orthopedics/orthopedic surgery and sports medicine.
+He studied medicine at Seth G.S.
 Medical College.
-His patients gave him an average rating of 4.0 out of 5 stars.
-Dr. Ghosh accepts Coventry, Coventry Bronze, Coventry Silver, and more.
-Dr. Ghosh is affiliated with Union Hospital Health System and Chester River Hospital Center.
+Dr. Ghosh is rated 4.0 stars out of 5 by his patients.
+He is an in-network provider for Coventry, Coventry Bronze, Coventry Silver, and more.
+His hospital/clinic affiliations include Union Hospital Health System and Chester River Hospital Center.

 Conditions / Treatments

 Orthopedic surgeons, sometimes just called orthopedists, are surgical doctors of the musculoskeletal system.
 They work to keep your body active and in motion by treating problems with your bones, joints, tendons and muscles.
 The most frequently treated disorder seen by orthopedic surgeons is osteoarthritis, a common “wear-and-tear” problem where the cartilage that cushions the ends of the bones wears down, causing friction and pain.
 Orthopedic surgeons might also see patients for bone and joint deformities, amputation, infections of the bone and joint, overuse injuries, or nerve compression.